21 tips to save on heating–updated October 2022

 - Set your CV to 60 degrees (10 minutes, free, ROI immediately).
 Your CV most likely has two temperature settings: for warm tap-water and for radiators.
 The factory-settings are always too high and can be set lower.
 The tap-water can be set to 60 degrees (never lower because of legionella risk!).
 The radiator-temperature can be set to 60 degrees as well: lower in the summer (40 degrees) and higher in an extremely cold winter (80 degrees when it’s less than -5 degrees outside).

-- Investigate ‘waterzijdig inregelen’ (half a day, 120 euro, ROI in one year).
+- 👋 Updated tip: Investigate ‘waterzijdig inregelen’ (half a day, 120 euro, ROI in one year).
 It is highly likely your radiators are not set to the most optimal setting.
 Optimizing the installation can be done manually, but explaining this goes way beyond this article 😅.
 You can get government subsidies for ‘inregelen’ if you do this together with a bigger investment like floor-isolation.
+A smaller step you can do very easily, is to adjust your radiator valves so the radiators work optimally (basically: do not open them fully!).

 - Foil for single-pane glass (30–60 minutes, 20 euro, ROI in one year).
 If your house still has single-pane glass, it’s better to replace it with double- or triple-pane glass.
 But if that’s not possible, you can do a temporary solution with this foil.
 It’s easy, and even fun to do (no really!), all you need is scissors and a hair-dryer.